4ndr1j4/msg/README.md

     * improving logs and adding log aggregation (Elasticsearch, Kibana, Logstash.. for example)
     * we could introduce User microservice with DB (Postgres for example) if we would have more sensitive data
     * making docker images smaller and more secure (we use alpine now and it is good but not best solution)
+    * creating local git repo for config as microservice
     * compresing jars to make images smaller...

 ### Contact info